robkorn/spacemacs-lean-layer/README.md

 Possible Issues
 ==============
-1. 'Spc m' isn't available for lean.
+###### 1. 'Spc m' isn't available for lean.
-After a couple hours of hunting around for why this issue exists it seems it is in relation too the lean-mode layer itself.
+After a couple hours of hunting around for why this issue exists it seems it is in relation to the lean-mode package itself.
 Even using lean-server-restart doesn't seem to initalize it properly.
-However to fix this simply toggle company auto-complete and for whatever reason the 'Spc m' menu magically works.
+However to fix this simply toggle company auto-complete and for whatever reason Spacemacs remembers you are indeed in Vim mode and should have access to the Vim Leader Key for this major mode.
 This issue exists whether or not company-lean is installed.